piotr-j/piotr-j.github.io/content/project/dart-racer.md

 +++

-Dart Racer is currently my main side project.
+Dart Racer is currently my main side(?) project.
 It's a VR racing game.
 Hopefully soon it will be on app lab!
+Just need to do some pesky assets...

-Got do make better video sometime...
+Check out gameplay!
-{{< youtube DxDC5Tnlerg >}}
+{{< youtube KRwGRfL3uis >}}